mgonzalezg9/Marciano-Game-II/README.md

 # Marciano-Game-II
 Arcade game based on Galaga.
 TP Project.

-Version: 1.3
+## Compile & run
+To compile the game just run:
+`make`

+If you want to erase all generated files run:
+`make clean`

+## Version
+1.4